 The key is backlinking.

 Does this mean stuffing social media with low quality photos, inappropriate tags, and misleading descriptions?
-Of course not; but it is a sign to be more thoughtful about how you can optimizing images you’re using on other platforms to help your website rank better.
+Of course not; but it is a sign to be more thoughtful about how you can optimize images you’re using on other platforms to help your website rank better.

-Size Down Appropriately
+Size Down Images Appropriately

 If any more proof is necessary to justify optimizing images, Google has issued its own recommendations regarding the best practices for images.
 Images provide not only a dramatically better user experience but also additional opportunities for better SEO.